suparno89/suparno89.github.io/replit.md

 # Overview

-This is a professional portfolio website for Dr. Suparno Datta, built as a static-first web application showcasing his experience as a Tech Lead Data Science, academic achievements, and research publications.
+This is a professional portfolio website for Suparno Datta, PhD, built as a static-first web application showcasing his experience as a Manager Data Science at AstraZeneca, academic achievements, and research publications.
 The application features a modern React frontend with a minimal Node.js/Express backend, designed to present professional information without database dependencies.
 Contact functionality uses direct mailto links for simplicity and reliability.

 # User Preferences